soler1212/dotfiles/waybar/README.md

-If GTK+ applications take 20 seconds to start, add this to the sway conf:
-`exec dbus-update-activation-environment --systemd DISPLAY WAYLAND_DISPLAY SWAYSOCK
+If GTK+ applications take 20 seconds to start, set this configuration in sway.conf `exec dbus-update-activation-environment --systemd DISPLAY WAYLAND_DISPLAY SWAYSOCK`

-More datils in: github.com/swaywm/sway/issues/5732
+More details here: github.com/swaywm/sway/issues/5732

-If some widget fails the bar will dissapear, find a fix or disable the witdgets that cause the problem
+> If some widget fails, the bar will dissapear, fix or disable the widgets that cause the problem